 5 Tasty Tricks to Make Clean-Eating Desserts Without Added Sugar

 You can still eat dessert if you're eating clean.
 Just scale it back and choose treats that are lighter on the sugar or free from added sugar entirely.
 A modest amount of sweetener is fine; you can still have foods like dark chocolate (what's life without chocolate?).
-But when you want a sweet treat that's totally clean, we have ideas for desserts with zero added sugar.
+But when you want a sweet treat that's totally free of added sugar, we have these tasty ideas for desserts.

 1. Trade Up Your Ingredients

 Eating clean means eating more of the healthiest foods, like fruits, vegetables and whole grains.
 So even at dessert-focus on using those ingredients.
 Instead of a sugar cookie crust, trying making a dessert pizza with juicy watermelon as the base.
 And instead of frosting use yogurt.
-This recipe calls for a teaspoon of honey, which you can skip to cut out added sugars entirely.
+This recipe calls for a teaspoon of honey for a boost of sweetness, but you can skip it to cut out added sugars entirely.

 2. Use Fruit for Sweetness